How Often Do Solar Eclipses Occur?

 How Often Do Solar and Lunar Eclipses Occur

-Most years have 4 eclipses, which is the minimum number of eclipses that take place in a year; 2 of these 4 eclipses are always solar eclipses.
-While rare, the maximum number of eclipses that can take place in a calendar year is 7.
+Most years have four eclipses: the minimum number of eclipses in a year; 2 of these four eclipses are always solar eclipses.
+While rare, the maximum number of eclipses that can take place in a calendar year is seven.

-There are 2 or 3 eclipses during every eclipse season.
-At least 1 of these is always a solar eclipse, sometimes 2.
+There are two or three eclipses during every eclipse season.
+At least one of these is always a solar eclipse, sometimes two.
 The same is true for lunar eclipses.
-Which order they come in, depends on how each eclipse season coincides with the lunar (synodic) month.
+Which order they come in depends on how each eclipse season coincides with the lunar (synodic) month.

 The lunar month is the period it takes the Moon to go through all the Moon Phases from a New Moon to the next, and it lasts, on average, 29.5 days.
-This is 5 days less than an eclipse season, and therefore, there will always be at least 1 New Moon, resulting in a solar eclipse, and at least 1 Full Moon, resulting in a lunar eclipse, during each eclipse season.
+This is five days less than an eclipse season.
+Therefore, there will always be at least one New Moon, resulting in a solar eclipse, and at least one Full Moon, resulting in a lunar eclipse, during each eclipse season.

-This is also why solar and lunar eclipses come in pairs—a solar eclipse always takes place either about 2 weeks before or after a lunar eclipse, and vice versa.
+This is also why solar and lunar eclipses come in pairs—a solar eclipse always takes place either about two weeks before or after a lunar eclipse, and vice versa.

-At most, there can be 2 New Moons and 1 Full Moon, or 2 Full Moons and 1 New Moon in the same eclipse season.
+At most, there can be two New Moons and one Full Moon, or two Full Moons and one New Moon in the same eclipse season.

 Similar Eclipses Every 18 Years

-The Saros cycle is a period of approximately 6,585.3 days, or around 18 years, 11 days, and 8 hours, and it occurs due to a combination of 3 lunar cycles:
+The Saros cycle is approximately 6,585.3 days, or around 18 years, 11 days, and 8 hours long, and it occurs due to a combination of three lunar cycles: